XQZmeSIR/Data-Analyst-Portfolio/SQL/README.md

 I took the [dataset](https://www.kaggle.com/datasets/ihelon/coffee-sales) in .csv format from Kaggle and imported it into DBeaver.

-What was used: SELECT, CTE, GROUPING, SUBQUERIES, D
+What was used: `SELECT, CTE, AGGREGATE FUCNTIONS, WINDOW FUNCTIONS, GROUPING, SUBQUERIES, STRFTIME()`

 ## Dataset
 The dataset used for this analysis is stored in the `data/` directory in CSV format.
 It includes the following columns: